 • No wasting time with instruction that hasn’t been designed for you.
 Instead, Susan builds on your unique learning strengths and style to show you how to get the scores you want.

 • Susan teaches you how to prepare for writing AP responses using essay formulas.

-• Susan shows you how to use your essay formulas on the day of the AP test.
+• Susan shows you how to use your essay formulas on the day of the AP exam.

-• She shows you how to improve your scores by developing test-day confidence.
+• She shows you how to improve your scores by developing exam-day confidence.

 Susan offers one-on-one instruction at The Writing Center of Princeton or in your home.
 Online tutoring is available via Skype.
 All lessons customized to meet the unique needs of each student.
 All instruction is available as individual lessons or discounted packages.

 All instruction is conducted in a private, distraction-free environment.

 “A month before the exam, my son had no idea to write for the test.
 Susan quickly discovered the gaps in his in-class education, and developed an intensive program for success.
 In the end, he scored a 5!”